Periodontal Disease Treatment Broomall, Havertown, Haverford & Newtown Square

 Maintaining Good Periodontal Health

+Are you looking to get into a better preventive dentistry routine or to know if you have the early stages of gum disease?
 Contact us today to schedule your appointment or consultation with Dr. White, your partner in the quest for a beautiful, healthy smile.
-Our Broomall office delivers exemplary service and distinctive dental care to residents of Broomall, Philadelphia, Delaware County, and surrounding areas.

 One thing you should be looking for in a dentist is experience.
 For over 40 years, patients in Broomall have relied on our professionalism, compassion, and personalized attention.
 Dr. White is experienced and highly trained with your best interests at heart.
 He is a professional member of a number of the top dental organizations in the country.